w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 - Key: unique string in the document
 - Value: either simple (string, number, boolean) or complex (object, array, BLOB)
-  - A complex field can contain other field
+  - A complex field can contain other fields

 :::
 ::: {.column width=30%}